Guide to On-Campus Housing

 Support Animals in Residence Halls

-The Housing and Residence Life Office has established a policy regarding Support Animals to assist individuals with disabilities.
-Being mindful of health and safety concerns of the campus community, the Housing and Residence Life Office will reasonably accommodate persons with disabilities who require the assistance of Service or Support Animals, as appropriate.
-The Service or Support Animal needs to be documented and approved by the Student Support Services Office (SSS).
-The SSS office will guide students with disabilities in documenting their specific request for an accommodation and will provide any specifics regarding the accommodation to the Housing and Residence Life Office.
-Each request will be evaluated on a case-by-case basis, considering the needs of the individual and the concerns of the College community.
+The Campus Housing and Community Living Office has established a policy regarding support animals to assist individuals with disabilities.
+Being mindful of health and safety concerns of the campus community, the Campus Housing and Community Living Office will reasonably accommodate persons with disabilities who require the assistance of service or support animals, as appropriate.
+The service or support animal needs to be documented and approved by the Student Accessibility Services Office (SAS).
+The SAS office will guide students with disabilities in documenting their specific request for an accommodation and will provide any specifics regarding the accommodation to the Campus Housing and Community Living Office.
+Each request will be evaluated on a case-by-case basis, considering the needs of the individual and the concerns of the college community.